-To encourage cultural curiosity, understanding, and appreciation, dormitory room assignments seek to bring together students from diverse cultures and languages.
-This pairing requires the use of a common language (usually English), which helps our ESL students develop their English language proficiency.
+To encourage cultural curiosity, understanding, and appreciation, dormitory room assignments seek to bring together students who speak different languages and are from diverse cultures.
+This pairing requires the use of a common language (usually English), which helps our ELA students develop their English language proficiency.
 To support this approach, non-English speaking students will not room with speakers of their native language.
-However, a Grade 12 student may be allowed to room with another of the same language background, if that student has been enrolled at LAS for more than one year, has achieved an IELTS graduation requirement score of 5.5, and the room reassignment is logistically possible.
+However, a grade 12 student may be allowed to room with another of the same language background if that student has been enrolled at LAS for more than one year, has achieved an IELTS graduation requirement score of 5.5, and the room reassignment is logistically possible.